aws-samples/aws-cdk-lambda-container/README.md

 ## Test Lambda Functions locally
-In order to locally test our Lambda functions packaged as a container image, we shall use AWS Lambda Runtime Interface Emulator (RIE) which is a proxy for the Lambda Runtime API.
+In order to locally test our Lambda functions packaged as a container image, we shall use [AWS Lambda Runtime Interface Emulator (RIE)](https://github.com/aws/aws-lambda-runtime-interface-emulator) which is a proxy for the Lambda Runtime API.
 The Lambda Runtime Interface Emulator (RIE) is a lightweight web server that converts HTTP requests into JSON events to pass to the Lambda functions in the container image.
-We shall  configure these environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN, AWS_REGION and DYNAMODB_TABLE
+In the container image, we need to configure the following environment variables:
+- AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN, and  AWS_REGION for authentication with the AWS SDK.
+We are going to use the AWS CLI to get our current environment’s credentials and pass those along to our local container through the use of [aws configure get](https://docs.aws.amazon.com/cli/latest/reference/configure/get.html).
+- DYNAMODB_TABLE to point our **list** and **get** functions to our newly-created dataset in the **Movies** table.

 **Run list.js function:** From the Cloud9 terminal run the following command.
-This command runs the movie-service image as a container and starts up an endpoint for list.js function locally at : http://localhost:9080/2015-03-31/functions/function/invocations.
+This command runs the movie-service image as a container and starts up an endpoint for list.js function locally at : http://localhost:9080/2015-03-31/functions/function/invocations

 ```bash
 docker run \